-10 1 HEARING 2 Waste Management of New York, LLC.
-3 98.6 acres - This is the size of 4 the lined disposal area that we refer to as 5 the Permitted Landfill Footprint.
-6 1,945 tons per day, which equates to 7 776,000 tons on an annual basis - This 8 the Permitted Design Capacity of the 9 Landfill.
-10 2018 - This is the year that the 11 currently permitted landfill is anticipated to 12 reach capacity under the existing permit.
-13 The Proposed Landfill Expansion would 14 allow the Facility to operate beyond the 15 current permitted site life, beyond 2018, 16 while also providing sufficient disposal 17 capacity to satisfy the County's and 18 community's long-term disposal needs.
-19 Key features of the proposed 20 expansion include: 118 acres, that's the 21 Landfill Footprint of the Expansion.
-22 A minimum of 25 years of Additional 23 Site Life.
-And any wetlands that would be 24 25 impacted by the expansion would be replaced,
+110 HEARING2Waste Management of New York, LLC.398.6 acres - This is the size of4the lined disposal area that we refer to a5the Permitted Landfill Footprint.61,945 tons per day, which equates

+3 98.6 acres - This is the size of 4 the lined disposal area that we refer to a 5 the Permitted Landfill Footprint.

+4 the lined disposal area that we refer to a 5 the Permitted Landfill Footprint.

+5 the Permitted Landfill Footprint.

+S

+6 1,945 tons per day, which equates

+to

+7 776,000 tons on an annual basis - This is

+8 the Permitted Design Capacity of the

+9 Landfill.

+10 2018 - This is the year that the

+11 currently permitted landfill is anticipated to

+12 reach capacity under the existing permit.

+13 The Proposed Landfill Expansion wou ld

+14 allow the Facility to operate beyond the

+15 current permitted site life, beyond 2018,

+16 while also providing sufficient disposal

+17 capacity to satisfy the County's and

+18 community's long-term disposal needs.

+19 Key features of the proposed

+20 expansion include: 118 acres, that's the

+21 Landfill Footprint of the Expansion.

+22 A minimum of 25 years of Additiona 1

+23 Site Life.

+24 And any wetlands that would be

+25 impacted by the expansion would be replaced ,